karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 ## Next Steps

-Most readers of this article will not have the luxury of starting from scratch with their design process.
+Most readers of this article will not have the luxury of starting from scratch with a proper design process.

-You probably already have a fragmented code base, a disjointed stack of business requirements, and a hyper-generic system architecture diagram much like the one at the top of this article.
-Your product manager is breathing fire down the back of your your neck.
+Your project probably already has a fragmented code base, a disjointed stack of business requirements, and a hyper-generic system architecture diagram much like [the one at the top of this article](#the-curse-of-generic-architecture).

+Your product manager already breathes fire down the back of your your neck every morning.
 So what can you do?

 > In a healthy project, design artifacts and project documentation are the same thing.

+### Start From Where You Are

 One more time, for emphasis: **in a healthy project, the design artifacts _are_ the project documentation!**

-If you'd had the luxury to follow this process from project inception, you would have generated your high-level design artifacts, decomposed them into low-level artifacts, written your code, and kept the whole pile in sync with itself.
-There's a box in your project plan called "project documentation," and you'd have been checking it off as you went.
+If you had followed this process from project inception, you would have generated your high-level design artifacts, decomposed them into low-level artifacts, written your code, and kept the whole pile in sync with itself as the build progressed.
+There's a box in your project plan called "project documentation," and you'd have been checking it off as you went along.

-If you didn't hve that luxury, then you _still_ have a budget for project documentation, which is probably largely unspent. _**So spend it!**_
+If you didn't have that luxury, then you _still_ have a budget for project documentation, which is probably largely unspent. _**So spend it!**_

-For most people who write code for a living, the hardest part of the design process outlined above is creating those drawings.
-We tend to come at things from the other side of our brains.
+Most people who write code for a living find that the hardest part of the design process outlined above is creating those drawings.
+We (and I'm no exception!) tend to come at things from the other side of our brains.

-But the good news is that, if you are documenting a system that _already exists_, you have a _huge_ advantage over the person who has to invent it from scratch: **it's right there in front of you.** The job is more synthesis than abstract invention.
-Way easier.
+But the good news is that, if you are documenting a system that _already exists_, you have a _huge_ advantage over the person who had to invent it from scratch: **it's right there in front of you!** The job of documenting it is more synthesis than abstract invention.

+Way easier!
 So...

-- Assign somebody who understands the system and can use a drawing tool.

-- Create a drawing for each design artifact.
+- Pick somebody who understands the system at a low level and can use a drawing tool.
+Ask him to create a drawing to represent each self-contained code module.
+APIs are a good place to start.

+- Got a Business Analyst (BA) on the team?
+Ask him to create a set of drawings describing key perspectives on the application as a whole.
+No BA?
+Do it yourself, or assign the job to the most business-facing member of your team.
+Your product manager probably needs a break from breathing fire down your neck. 🤣

 - Budget the work over time.
+After all, you still have to progress the build!

 Once you have even a minimal set of design drawings that describe your system at key levels of abstraction, you'll find the work becomes _much_ easier.
 For each drawing, you can ask:

-- How does this picture implement my higher-level requirements, or connect to the associated diagram if I've already drawn it?
+- How does this picture implement my higher-level requirements, or connect to the associated diagram if I've already drawn it? **The answers go on the higher-level document!**

-- How does this picture translate into lower-level requirements that are captured in a lower-level diagram or or implemented in code?
+- How does this picture translate into lower-level requirements that are captured in a lower-level diagram or or implemented in code? **The answers go on _this_ picture's document!**

-- Most important: **What existing documentation can I leverage to make this easy?**
+- What existing documentation can I leverage to make this easy? **Much of what you need has probably already been written down, if you can find it.**

-The outcome will be a document to go with each design drawing, and thus a complete set of design artifacts.
+The outcome of this process will be a set of design artifacts.
+They might not be completely consistent, neither internally nor externally, but they'll be a strong start.

+### Iterate

-Now schedule weekly design reviews.
-At each review, pick a handful of related diagrams and ask:
+Schedule weekly design reviews.
+At each review, pick a handful of related diagrams and for each one ask:

-- Is the drawing in this design artifact _internally consistent_ with the document that unpacks it?
+- **Is the drawing in this design artifact _internally consistent_** with the document that unpacks it?

-- Is this design artifact _externally consistent_ with any higher-level artifacts that drive it, and lower-level artifacts or code that it drives?
+- **Is this design artifact _externally consistent_** with any higher-level artifacts that drive it, and lower-level artifacts or code that it drives?

-And, just like magic: **you're there!**
+- **Are any design artifacts _missing_** from the set?
+If so: what are they, and what should they look like?
+Write that stuff down on a design ticket and throw it into your backlog!

+At this point, you are _already_ using your design artifacts and process the way they are meant to be used.
+The only difference between your case and the ideal is that your artifacts are not as well-synced as they would be if you'd been running the process all along.

+Not to worry!
+After all, requirement changes happen all the time, and any major requirement change will _also_ throw your design artifacts out of sync with one another and with the build.

+**So this is just the job.** Much like regular backlog grooming, nobody expects it to be _done_, at least not for long.
+The job is to keep the design backlog closely-enough in sync that it serves these two critical purposes:

+- **It's a check on _consistency_** between your requirements and your build, allowing you to detect as early as possible those points where business requirements and technical implementation fall out of sync.

+- **It's a source of _tasking_**, allowing you to translate detected inconsistencies into actionable work items that can be prioritized, sized, and scheduled as part of your regular backlog grooming process.

+## Conclusion

+Properly conducted, design is _process_.

+If your project started as an idea and evolved into a product, then you have _already_ engaged in a design process.
+This is inescapable.
+So the question you should ask yourself is this:

+> Have you engaged in your design process on purpose... or by accident?

+Most processes deliver better outcomes when they're conducted on purpose, and the design process is no exception.

+The process outlined above is certainly not the _only_ way to engage in design... but it's a good one, and it aligns well with other Agile processes that most teams already use.

+If you decide to adopt this process in your own project, you won't go far wrong.

+Do good work! 🚀